tomorrowflow/context-portal/conport_mcp_deep_dive.md

     *   **Search:** Supported by an FTS5 virtual table `custom_data_fts` (searches category, key, and the text content of the value).

 7.  **Context Links (`context_links`)**
-    *   **Purpose:** Establishes relationships between different ConPort data entities (e.g., a decision is implemented by a system pattern, a progress item tracks a decision).
+    *   **Purpose:** Establishes explicit, queryable relationships between different ConPort data entities (e.g., a decision is implemented by a system pattern, a progress item tracks a decision), forming the edges of the **project knowledge graph**.
     *   **Schema:**
         *   `id` (INTEGER, PK, AUTOINCREMENT)
         *   `timestamp` (TIMESTAMP): When the link was created.